1. Eligible students

 4.1 Applicants will need to complete the scholarship application in order to be considered.

-4.2 As part of scholarship application, students will need to provide a written statement up to 500 words outlining the impact the scholarship will have on you personally, your education and your future aspirations.
+4.2 As part of scholarship application, students will need to answer 5 written questions outlining the impact the scholarship will have on you, your education and your future aspirations

 4.3 Decisions on the award of the scholarship will be made by a University Scholarship Panel.
 Decisions will be based on the eligibility criteria and the scholarship application.